 The NCAA requires students interested in playing intercollegiate sports to apply for certification of athletic eligibility.
 The form and The NCAA Guide for the College Bound Student-Athlete, a publication which explains the rules and regulations that govern recruiting eligibility and financial aid, are available online at www.ncaa.org.

-- 1. Register online at www.ncaa.org.
+- 1. Register online at web3.ncaa.org.
 There is a registration fee. - 2.
-You must send your SAT/ACT scores directly to the Clearinghouse using code 9999.
+In January 2023, NCAA Divisions I and II adopted legislation to remove standardized test scores from initial-eligibility requirements.

 NAIA Clearinghouse